marciot/mac-tip/README.md

 * TIP will only do a read-pass and the write-tests have been disabled.
 * The functionality for operating with password or write protected disks is missing.
 * The partition recovery feature has been removed, since it is meant for PC disks.
 * The detailed post-test explanation screens are absent.
-For now, I refer you to the documentation at [Gibson Research Corp].
+For now, I refer you to the documentation on the [Trouble in Paradise] pages.

 </details>